Real-space analysis of Hatsugai-Kohmoto interaction: Dimer solution

 Using the standard ordering of this basis: $\left\{ \left|1, - \right>, \left|2, + \right>,\left|2, - \right> ,\left|1, + \right>, \left| 3, \uparrow\right>,\left| 3,\downarrow\right> \right\}$, which splits the Hamiltonian \ref{dimer_H_HK} into spin-singlet and spin-triplet sub-spaces respectively, the Hamiltonian of a H-K dimer with PBC has the following form

-From this matrix form, one can see that the periodic H-K dimer undergoes a change in the ground state upon increasing $U$.
+\tr{The horizontal and vertical lines in the Matrix \ref{H_mat_N_2} and Matrix \ref{H_mat_N_2_dimer} highlight the separation of the Hamiltonian matrix in the two-electron subspace into disjoint blocks consisting of $S=0$ spin singlet states (upper left) and $S=1$ spin triplet states (bottom right).} From this matrix form, one can see that the periodic H-K dimer undergoes a change in the ground state upon increasing $U$.
 At weak $U$ it is the bonding state of two spin-singlet states $\left|1,- \right>$ and $\left|2,+ \right>$, with energy $E=-4t$.
 The same is true for the Hubbard dimer with PBC.
 The difference between the two is, that Hubbard interaction favors the contribution from $\left|1, - \right>$, while H-K interaction does not.
 At $U=4t=U_c$ all states, apart from the anti-bonding state in the spin-singlet subspace become degenerate.
 The five-fold degeneracy is later reduced to a four-fold degeneracy for $U> U_c$, with all three spin-triplet states and one spin-singlet state ($\left|2, - \right>$) becoming the ground states.
 This is in stark contrast to the Hubbard model, where the ground state is never degenerate and always has $S=0$.
-Here, the H-K interaction promotes ferromagnetic alignment of the two spins, as all the $S=1$ states contribute to the ground state.
-Yet, there is also a contribution from the $S=0$ state.
-A similar conclusion, that H-K shows a ferromagnetic instability, was reported for the QSH systems\cite{PhillipsTopoMottness} and for $k$-dependent interaction strength version of the H-K model\cite{PhysRevB.103.024529}.
-This analysis shows that it can be a generic feature of this interaction in finite systems.
-Which is even enhanced by the breaking of the translation symmetry, as will be shown now.
+Here, the H-K interaction clearly promotes ferromagnetic alignment of the two spins. \tr{The ground state subspace is not only spanned by the $S=1$ states, whose degeneracy is a consequence of the conservation of the $S_z$ component of the spin by the Hamiltonian \ref{dimer_H_HK}, but there is also a contribution from a state with $S=0$.} A similar conclusion, that H-K shows a ferromagnetic instability, was reported for the QSH systems\cite{PhillipsTopoMottness} and for $k$-dependent interaction strength version of the H-K model\cite{PhysRevB.103.024529}.
+This analysis shows that it can be a generic feature of this interaction in finite systems. \tr{This} is even enhanced by the breaking of the translation symmetry, as will be shown now.

 The H-K dimer (with OBC) Hamiltonian, in the same basis as previously, has the following form